a5creel/atus_travel_cost/README.md

 **Should I adjust the travel time for away from home activity with zero travel time?**

+**a lot of missing income!!**

 ## Step Four

 how to use mlogit: https://chat.openai.com/share/2e6aec1d-3a2b-4a37-b0fd-9c2b381a6319

+# COME BACK

+- missing income
+- zero travel cost for away from home activities
+- how to group for no trips (race??
+State??)
+Need to do both.